oleobal/dd-dicetron/language.md

 comparisons (a roll of 1 bool is reduced to that bool).
 Also a roll of 0 dice returns `0`, not `[0]`.

-The reason for preserving the rolls is that some planned functions (like "roll 5 take the best 2") actually need the full list of rolls.
+The reason for preserving the rolls is that some functions (like "roll 5 take the best 2") actually need the full list of rolls.

 We could conceivably have two types of lists of numbers, ones that are silently